Free Video Pastor Coaching Group

 • pray God does something great

 But have you built systems to capture what God does?
-Or will your guests who walk through your door that Sunday… walk back out until next Easter?
+Or will your guests who walk through your door that Sunday… walk back out until next Christmas?
 What can you do to keep from wasting the big day?
 Here are four ideas you need to think about in advance:

 1. Capture their information.